mj41/stai-bins/docs/aicmd.md

 ## File Organization

-AiCmd provides comprehensive file organization options:
+aicmd provides comprehensive file organization options:

 ### Log Directory Control
 Use `--log-dir` to specify a custom directory for log files (defaults to `--work-dir/logs/`):